Academic Year Hires

 Most federal granting agencies allow the College to recoup indirect costs associated with a grant.
 Indirect costs are real costs, which, because of their nature, cannot be practicably charged directly to a grant.
 Examples of these indirect costs are expenses associated with the provision and maintenance of laboratory and office space, grant administration cost, libraries and regular staff support.
 The indirect cost rate is negotiated every three years with the federal agencies.
 The College completes standard forms from which the percentages for on-campus and off-campus rates are derived.

 Current Indirect Rates - see Rates and Other Resources

 Wages Paid to Students

 During the academic year the wages paid to students must comply with the College's standard student wage rate.
 Contact the Student Employment Coordinator in the Career Development Center for details.
-The exception to this policy is for students who are paid solely from grant funds during January term or in the summer.
-These students may be paid at a rate other than the standard College rate.

 Payments to Students: Wages or Fellowships